lgregi/Firebox/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+Firebox is an advertising platform developed as part of an interdisciplinary project in the third semester of the Analysis and Systems Development course.
+The project was programmed using Typescript and Firebase, along with the Angular Framework.
+All the application logic was implemented on the front-end through Angular's own services.
+Firebox allows for the creation and display of advertisements, providing an interactive experience for users.

+Furthermore, Firebox offers the functionality of direct communication between users and advertisers.
+This enables interested parties to get in touch with advertisers to discuss advertising rates, negotiate details, and clarify any questions.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.